How Much Do You Know About Colorectal Cancer? Take the Quiz

 What symptoms indicate that younger people should see a doctor?

-A majority of people who are coming to see the doctor with early-onset colorectal cancer are symptomatic, and a majority of symptoms are blood in stool and abdominal or rectal pain.
-Other symptoms include unintentional weight loss, changes in bowel habits, diarrhea, and iron deficiency anemia.
+A majority of younger people who are coming to see the doctor with early-onset colorectal cancer are symptomatic, and the most common symptoms are blood in stool and abdominal pain.
+Other symptoms include iron deficiency anemia, unintentional weight loss, and a change in bowel habits.
 Young people need to understand seeing blood in the stool (whether it is bright red blood or black stool) should not be ignored.
 Bleeding could be caused by something benign like hemorrhoids or something malignant like colorectal cancer.
 If you experience these symptoms, see a doctor as soon as possible.
 If colorectal cancer is caught early, your chances of survival are higher.

 How can I reduce my risk?